 Yet though the photos should have a common theme, you don't want to include photos that are two similar to each other.
 Too often we see photographers upload photo after photo of the same model and same photo session.
 The idea is to show us that you can work your magic in different times or circumstances, yet still produce great results.

-Why You Don't Want to Explain Your Photos
+Why You Don't Want to Explain Your Work

 Great work outlives the artist.
 People still flock to see works of art by long dead masters.
 They aren't around to explain their art.
 The pieces stand on their own.